 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement-Disclosure Framework-Changes to the Disclosure Requirement for Fair Value Measurement ("ASU 2018-13").
 The amendments in ASU 2018-13 modify the disclosure requirements on fair value measurements in ASC 820, Fair Value Measurement, based on the concepts in the FASB Concepts Statement, including the consideration of costs and benefits.
 The amendments under ASU 2018-13 are effective for interim and annual fiscal periods beginning after December 15, 2019, with early adoption permitted.
-The Company is currently evaluating the effects the adoption of ASU 2018-13 will have on its consolidated financial statements and related disclosures.
+We do not expect ASU 2018-13 to have a material impact on our consolidated financial statements

 In August 2018, the FASB issued ASU No. 2018-15, Intangible-Goodwill and Other Internal-Use Software (Subtopic 350-40) ("ASU 2018-15").
 ASU 2018-15 updates guidance regarding accounting for implementation costs associated with a cloud computing arrangement that is a service contract.
 The amendments under ASU 2018-15 are effective for interim and annual fiscal periods beginning after December 15, 2019, with early adoption permitted.
-The Company does not expect the adoption of ASU 2018-15 to have a material impact its consolidated financial statements.
+We do not expect the adoption of ASU 2018-15 to have a material impact on our consolidated financial statements.